Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/README.md

 1. Define and distinguish concurrency from parallelism
 1. Work with GCD Dispatch Queues and Operation Queues
 1. Identify the most common pitfalls and challenges that come with concurrency.
-1. Understand and apply Semaphores to solve syncrhonization problems.
+1. Understand and apply Semaphores to solve synchronization problems.
 1. Practice common iOS interview projects & questions

 ## Schedule